Skatteetaten/mva-meldingen/docs/mvameldingen_eng/informasjonsmodell/index.md

 ### Betalingsinformasjon (Payment information)

-KID should only be submitted if there is a credit amount.
+KID is only applicable if the business is to get VAT back from the Tax Authority.

 <table align=center>
   <tr><th style="width:25%" align=left>Field</th><th align=left>Description</th></tr>